mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------
 ## Purpose and vision
-The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilities, allowing for the next generation of Python-literate retirees to experiment with their financial future while providing a codebase where they can learn and contribute.
+The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilities, allowing for the next generation of Python-literate retirees to experiment with their own financial future while providing a codebase where they can learn and contribute.
 There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.